CBSE Class 9 Surface Areas and Volumes Notes PDF

 Q3.
 What is the surface area of a hemisphere?

 Q4.
-How do you solve a combination of solids problems?
+How do you solve combination of solids problems?

 Ans.
-Divide the figure into basic solids like cylinder, cone or hemisphere.
-Then apply individual formulas and add or subtract areas/ volumes.
+To solve combination of solids problems, first divide the figure into basic solids such as cylinder, cone, or hemisphere.
+Then apply the respective formulas for each solid and add or subtract the areas or volumes as required.

 Q5.
 What is the relation between volume and capacity?